Non-local quantum field theory from doubly special relativity: Conclusions and outlook

-Finally, we expect that the results of this letter paves the way to a full description of all single (non-interaction) effects of QFT in DSR scenarios.
-The main pillar of these theories is a deformed conservation for momenta which will be a milestone we hope to explore in future works.
+Finally, we expect that the results of this {work} paves the way to a full description of all single (non-interaction) effects of QFT in DSR scenarios.
+The main pillar of these theories is a deformed conservation for momenta which will be a milestone we hope to explore in future works {regarding interaction theory}.
 Moreover, the exploration of the gravitational Lagrangian and the extension of this work to curved spacetimes is left for further research.

-\paragraph{Acknowledgments.} This research is supported by the Spanish Ministry of Science and Innovation MICIN, as well as by the Regional Government of Castilla y León (Junta de Castilla y León, Spain), with funding from European Union NextGenerationEU through the QCAYLE project (PRTRC17.I1).
-JJR is funded by the Agencia Estatal de Investigación (Spain) through grant PID2019-106802GB- I00/AEI/10.13039/501100011033.
-The authors thank J. L. Cortés and S. Liberati for fruitful discussions.
+\paragraph{Acknowledgments.} {This work has been supported by the grant PID2023-148373NB-I00 funded by MCIN /AEI /10.13039/501100011033 / FEDER, UE, and by the Q-CAYLE Project funded by the Regional Government of Castilla y Le\'on (Junta de Castilla y Le\'on) and by the Ministry of Science and Innovation (MCIN) through the European Union funds NextGenerationEU (PRTR C17.I1).
+The authors thank J. L. Cortés and S. Liberati for fruitful discussions.}